channeng/email-article/README.md

-# Keyword Spam classifier

-A Docker implementation of keyword spam classifier running on Flask, managed with supervisord.
+# News Article to Email application

+Article-to-email takes a url link to any news article and sends the contents of the article to a given email in plain text.

+It is useful in cases where the recipient would like to forward relevant articles to themselves but only has access to email content.

 ## How does it work?

-See JIRA documentation here: https://carousell.atlassian.net/wiki/spaces/SEARCH/pages/41576506/Search+exp+-+Keyword+Spam
+This is a Docker implementation of article-to-email application running on Flask, managed with supervisord.

+Given a link to the article and the email of the recipient, the app will scrape the contents of the article, pass the contents to an email server in plain text and dispatch the email to the given recipient email address.

 # Getting Started